Buying decisions: Finding the right motorhome insurance

 Don’t think that the cost comparison website that you’ve used every year for your car insurance will be the best place to start now that you’ve bought a motorhome.
 It won’t.

 And nor will any of the big direct insurers with those flashy TV ads.
-No, the best cover for your motorhome will be through one of the specialist insurance providers.
+No, the best cover for your motorhome or campervan will be through one of the specialist insurance providers.

 If you’re planning a winter in the Iberian sun, then look for policies with a long period of European cover but, if you’ll never leave the UK, you can save money with a policy that excludes foreign trips.